Color Palette Generator

 Can I save and share a generated palette?

 Yes.
 Click "Download photo with color swatches" to get a shareable composite image.
-PhotoTones Pro also exports Adobe ASE files you can open directly in Photoshop or Illustrator, plus Tailwind/SCSS/CSS variable files for developers.
+PhotoTones Pro also exports a brand kit ZIP, design tokens, Figma JSON, light/dark theme CSS, Adobe ASE, Tailwind/SCSS/CSS files, and Procreate swatches.